- Offense will Start on the 40-yard line.

 - If the defense crosses the line of scrimmage during a passing play, they will be penalized 5 yards and the play will result in an automatic first down.
 The offense will have the option to decline.

-- The game CANNOT end on a defensive penalty!
+- Game CANNOT end on a defensive penalty!

-If there is a Defensive penalty that occurs when the defensive team blitzes (defensive holding, offsides, etc.) the defensive team will lose their blitz for the remainder of the game.
+- If there is a Defensive penalty that occurs when the defensive team blitzes (defensive holding, offside, etc.) the defensive team will lose their blitz for the remainder of the game.

 Punting the Ball will result in a personal foul, if on a change of possession, the penalty will result in a loss of down and the ball placed on the 40yd line.